rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 1. When you click **Create**, the member should have the assigned role.

-To assign the role to an existing cluster member,
+To assign any custom role to an existing cluster member,

 1. Go to the member you want to give the role to.
 Click the **Ellipsis (...) > View in API.**